-Proof of pudding is in eating: Manmohan Singh''s dig at PM hailing Constitution
+Proof of pudding is in eating: Manmohan Singh's dig at Modi hailing Constitution

 New Delhi, Nov 26: Former prime minister Manmohan Singh took a dig at his successor Narendra Modi on Tuesday for his remarks hailing the Constitution, saying "the proof of the pudding is in the eating" and the way the Centre has behaved in Maharashtra it is not certain that constitutional norms are safe.